Virtus Equity & Convertible In - GuruFocus.com

 (5)

-Fiscal YTD Cumulative Distribution Rate is the dollar value of distributions expected to be paid from the first day of the fiscal year through the next calendar quarter end as a percentage of the Fund's NAV at month end.
+Fiscal YTD Cumulative Distribution Rate is the dollar value of distributions expected to be paid from the first day of the fiscal year through January 31, 2023 as a percentage of the Fund's NAV at month end.
+The Fiscal YTD Cumulative Distribution Rate would be 8.04% if the special year-end distribution of $1.9765 per share was excluded.

 About the Fund